 I’ve been a fanboy of Gmail ever since I signed up with an invite in 2004.
 I may be biased but in Feb 2016 Google announced that Gmail has over 1 billion active users.
 Nowadays, Gmail still remains the most popular email platform with over 1.8 billion users worldwide.

-Gmail has a number of powerful features that would help with categorization, filtering, labeling emails, using different “stars”, making the best out of their AI-based “Priority Inbox”, leveraging several inboxes in a single dashboard, and connecting different accounts to the same inbox.
+Gmail has a number of powerful email management features that would help with categorization, filtering, labelling emails, using different “stars”, making the best out of their AI-based “Priority Inbox”, leveraging several inboxes in a single dashboard, and connecting different accounts to the same inbox.

 I’ll mention some extensions below that are known to work well with Gmail, too, and help you manage emails.
 Here’s a handy workflow that may do the job as well: